justinbusker/jGit/readme.md

 A simple recreation of git for my learning / fun

 # Why did I build this
-If you are passionate about software engineering, it is impossible to not use Git.
+If you are passionate about software engineering, it is almost impossible to not use Git.
+You're almost using right now.

 Throughout school and personal projects, I have learned how to use Git quite well in a solo and group setting, but I had no idea how Git actually works.